Fiserv/exchange/docs/getting-started/getting-started-reporting.md

 # Reporting in Exchange

 Exchange uses a set of virtual accounts and automatic settlement generation for reporting purposes.

-# Summary level reporting accounts

-At a summary level, we also report money movement through the system MID-by-MID
+The virtual accounts provide reporting at a Summary level for money movement through the system MID-by-MID.
+This is represented through a set of Trade accounts, and Virtual accounts.

 ## Virtual Accounts

 Virtual accounts hold calculated funding information for sub-merchants in order for the PayFacs to facilitate the distribution  of funds.
-These accounts are not representative of any phyisical bank accounts for the sub-merchants or PayFacs
+These accounts are not representative of any physical bank accounts for the sub-merchants or PayFacs

 ### Trade accounts